 - If none of the above, truncate back the URL one / at a time.

-Does the content appear good quality?
+And lastly, does the content appear good quality?

 - Are sources documented in footnotes, or links outside that work?